jon-jacky/home/comments.md

   hours typing at a computer for no payment in order to make some billionaire even richer?
 Who would do that?
 It's nuts.

+Sep 2016

+- <https://news.ycombinator.com/item?id=12615539> on Our IQs have never been higher ...

+  "I was impressed for the ten thousandth time by the fact that literature illuminates life only for those to whom books are a necessity.
+Books are unconvertible assets, to be passed on only to those who possess them already." -- Nick Jenkins

 Aug 2016

 - <https://news.ycombinator.com/item?id=12248085> on Alonzo Church